rkgIITBh/data-structures.github.io/HTML/AmortizedTimeSplaying.md

 inequality, we have <i>ab</i> &le; <i>c<sup>2</sup>/4</i>.
 Now take the log of both sides to get the result.

-We are ready to analyze the time for splaying.
-As explained already, the fundamental operations are zig, zig-zig, and zig-zag.
-So we focus on the complexity of these operations.
+The fundamental operations for spalying are zig, zig-zig, and zig-zag.
+Let us focus on the complexity of these operations.

 Let the ranks and sizes of a node <i>x</i> be denoted respectively by: